land-systems/land-systems.github.io/content/project/domesticmarket/index.md

 ---
-title: DOMESTIC MARKET
+title: BRAZIL MARKET

-event: test
+event: BRAZIL MARKET

-summary: In this project, we will integrate novel datasets sourced from citizen science, wholesale markets, freight platforms, and government procurement contracts to addresses the key barrier to the study of domestic markets: the lack of data.
+summary: In this project, we will integrate novel datasets sourced from citizen science, wholesale markets, freight platforms, and government procurement contracts to address the key barrier to the study of domestic markets: the lack of data.

 abstract: ''